Low Brace Moving Turn

 I have to admit that one of the skills I have high on my favorites list is the low brace turn while on the move.
 I enjoy this skill because it provides incredible support for exaggerated edging, looks very graceful, produces an excellent decelerating turn and is a great foundation drill for many other strokes and skills.

-The key to this skill is to get forward momentum in your kayak.
-As the paddle glides over the water (since the kayak is moving) lift will occur if your paddle is placed properly.
+The key to this skill is to get good forward momentum in your kayak.
+Once your kayak is moving it also means your paddle will be moving with respect to the water.
+If your paddle is placed properly on the water there will be considerable lift on the blade due to the movement provided by the kayak.
 This lift provides support so you can execute the skill.

 Remember there are two ways to get lift on your paddle.
 Place your paddle properly on the water surface while the kayak is moving or move your blade on the water with a climbing angle on the blade.
 Either way gives you support.

 Knowing how to control your blade position and angles is important for this skill.
-Having a good understanding of sculling is important.
+Having a good understanding of blade manipulaqtion is important.
+See USK article, "Sculling."

 As I mentioned above, you need to get some forward momentum to do this skill.
 Having an efficient forward stroke makes it easier.
 The faster you go the more support you will feel from your paddle.